-Two check-in lessons have been included as formative assessment opportunities.
-Check-ins contain selfmarking multiple choice and drag and drop questions that will give you a quick snapshot of student learning at pivotal points in the unit.
+One check-in lesson has been included as a formative assessment opportunity in the unit.
+Check-ins contain self-marking multiple choice and drag and drop questions that will give you a quick snapshot of student learning at pivotal points in the unit.
 Student results in a check-in assessment will help you determine whether students are ready to progress to the next phase in the learning cycle, or whether further teaching is required.

-Lesson type Lesson name Question types Time Check-in Check-in #1 Multiple choice, drag and drop 5-10 minutes Check-in Check-in #2 Multiple choice, drag and drop 5-10 minutes
+Lesson type Lesson type Lesson name Time Check-in Check-in Multiple choice, drag and drop 5-10 minutes